youngmr290/Australian-Farm-Optimisation-Model/docs/axes.rst

    * - a0
      - Weaning time of the animal itself
    * - a1
-     - Weaning time of the progeny
+     - Weaning time of the progeny of the dam (this year)
    * - b0
      - Birth type rear type (BTRT) of the animal itself
    * - b1
-     - Litter size lactation number (LSLN) of the dams
+     - Litter size lactation number (LSLN) of the dam (this year)
    * - c0
      - Enterprise (stock or crop).
 Used for interest calculation.
    * - d
-     - Dam age (i.e. age group of the animals mother at the time of birth)
+     - Dam age (the age group of the animals mother at the time of birth)
    * - e0
      - Estrus cycle the animal itself was conceived in
    * - e1
-     - Estrus cycle the dam was conceived this year
+     - Estrus cycle in which the dam conceived this year
    * - f
      - Nutritive value pool
    * - g0